Republic of South Africa

 In 1828, Shaka was assassinated and replaced by his half-brother Dingane.
 In 1838, Dingane was defeated and deported by the Voortrekkers (people of the Great Trek) at the battle of Blood River.
 The Zulus, nonetheless, remained a potent force, defeating the British in the historic battle of Isandhlwana before themselves being finally conquered in 1879.

 In 1852 and 1854, the independent Boer Republics of the Transvaal and Orange Free State were created.
 Relations between the republics and the British Government were strained.
 The discovery of diamonds at Kimberley in 1870 and the discovery of large gold deposits in the Witwatersrand region of the Transvaal in 1886 caused an influx of European (mainly British) immigration and investment.
-In addition to resident black Africans, many blacks from neighboring countries also moved into the area to work in the mines.
+Many blacks also moved into the area to work in the mines.
 The construction by mine owners of hostels to house and control their workers set patterns that later extended throughout the region.

 Boer reactions to this influx and British political intrigues led to the Anglo-Boer Wars of 1880-81 and 1899-1902.
 British forces prevailed in the conflict, and the republics were incorporated into the British Empire.
 In May 1910, the two republics and the British colonies of the Cape and Natal formed the Union of South Africa, a self-governing dominion of the British Empire.
 The Union's constitution kept all political power in the hands of whites.